Board of Director Biographies

 Phone: (281) 226-4641

 Penny White is a senior manager of contracts and pricing at The Boeing Company.
 She serves as acquisition manager for the Space Exploration business unit.
-Prior to joining The Boeing Company, she served as director of procurement at United Space Alliance, a company jointly owned by The Boeing Company and Lockheed Martin.
+Prior to joining Boeing, she served as director of procurement at United Space Alliance, a company jointly owned by The Boeing Company and Lockheed Martin.
 She started her aerospace career with Rockwell International in 1989 as a contract administrator.
 She obtained her bachelor's degree in finance from Mercer University and went on to Tulane University, where she obtained her Juris Doctor degree.

-As a member of NCMA's Space City Houston Chapter, White served as vice president of education, vice president/president elect, and president.
+As a member of NCMA's Space City Houston Chapter, she served as vice president of education, vice president/president elect, and president.
 She has also co-presented three workshops at NCMA's World Congress.
 In addition to NCMA, she is currently a member of the Georgia State Bar, the Institute of Supply Management, the National Property Management Association, and Leadership Texas Alumni Association.

 Phone: (202) 496-7215